micmejia/bible-dump/NKJV/Proverbs/Prov 8.md

 By me kings reign, And rulers decree justice.

 ###### 16
-By me princes rule, and nobles, All the judges of [^c]the earth.
+By me princes rule, and nobles, All the judges of the earth.

 ###### 17
 I love those who love me, And those who seek me diligently will find me.